Main region

 Choose an option that’s right for you

-While we consider ESG factors across all our investment options, we offer the Socially Conscious Balanced option for members who want to invest their superannuation according to an extended set of ESG principles.
+While we consider sustainable investment approaches across all investment options (except the Cash option), we offer the Socially Conscious Balanced option for members who prefer to invest in an option which has additional exclusions and an additional approach to sustainable investing.

 Frequently asked questions